 We had one day to explore Mission Beach without a car.
 We decided to hire a bike in Mission Beach and spent a fantastic day on the roads and trails along the coast and nearby national parks.
+It was a fun way to explore this part of the Queensland coast.

 Hiring a bike in Mission Beach for one day ended up being a lot better than hiring a car.